mgrankin/over9000/README.md

 # Optimizers and tests

-LARS family of optimizers are more hungry to GPU time pre batch, so my initial comparison isn't fare.
-No SOTA today, sorry.

 Every result is avg of 20 runs.

 Dataset                               | LR Schedule| Imagenette size 128, 5 epoch | Imagewoof size 128, 5 epoch